aragonzkresearch/leagueofidentity/README.md

 Moreover we envision the signature to satisfy the following property:
 * Efficient on-chain verification.
 The verification of the signature should be efficient for web3 applications.
 For instance, it is efficient to verify signatures of digital identity cards off-chain but verifying such signatures on Ethereum would consume too much GAS.
 Instead, the `LoI` signatures for digital identity cards should be efficiently verifiable in Ethereum and other blockchains.

 We stress that `LoI` aims at offering both encryption and authentication/signatures at the same time: satisfying these two properties together is usually more challenging than achieving just one of them.
+Encryption+signatures allow powerful applications, for instance a DAO of `@oldcrypto.com` can have encrypted proposals readable only by its members.

 ### Currently supported providers